patrix87/PowerShellGSM/README.md

 # Advantages

-- Faster than the other available tools.
+- Faster than the other available tools
-- Lighter and more targeted backups.
+- Lighter and more targeted backups
-- Lighter shared game servers installation.
+- Lighter shared game servers installation
-- Modular.
+- Modular
-- Expandable.
+- Expandable
-- Customizable.
+- Customizable

 # Installation

-- Git clone (or extract the zip) this repository in any directory. *(Ideally C:\ but it will work anywhere)*
+1. Git clone (or extract the zip) this repository in any directory. *(Ideally C:\ but it will work anywhere)*
-- Copy your server configuration file from /templates to /configs
+2. Copy your server configuration file from /templates to /configs
-- Copy and edit launchers/run.cmd to select your server configuration file.
+3. Copy and edit launchers/run.cmd to select your server configuration file.
-- Edit your server configuration file in the configs folder.
+4. Edit your server configuration file in the configs folder.
-- Exectute your version of run.cmd
+5. Exectute your version of run.cmd
+6. Optional: create a scheduled task to run your version of run.cmd

 # Requirements